GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Returns

- The return value of the target method of type `t`.
+ The return value of the method.

 #### Parameters